phi-lira/CustomSRP/README.md

 + Documentation~
     + `index.md` - Contains index page for documentation.
 This is used by Package Manager to display package docs.
 + Samples~
     + Add any sample scenes to your package here.
-This will be displayer by Package Manager.
+This will be displayed by Package Manager.